adequatica/punto-banco-golango/README.md

 ## Features

 - 6 decks in the shoe
-- Casino-style shuffling with shoe cutting and card burning;
+- Casino-style shuffling with shoe cutting and card burning
-- Game logic (`PlayPuntoBanco` function from `internal/punto_banco/punto_banco.go`) is separated from the UI, making it reusable for strategy simulations, but [the house always wins](https://paulvanderlaken.com/2018/01/10/baccarat-simulation-payoff/).
+- Game logic (`PlayPuntoBanco` function from `internal/punto_banco/punto_banco.go`) is separated from the UI, making it reusable for strategy simulations, but [the house always wins](https://paulvanderlaken.com/2018/01/10/baccarat-simulation-payoff/)

 ## Game Rules